 In 1882, a large amount of rock and soil was removed from Hardgrave Road to level its path.
 The material removed was used to level out the slope that then existed across Vulture Street.
 As a result, houses on the north side of Vulture Street between Hardgrave and Montague Roads are all today around 2 metres below street level.

 The largest cutting in Vulture Street was made between Sidon and Stanley Streets in front of the Stephens house “Cumbooquepa”, and was completed in 1889.
 The original path of Vulture Street involved a difficult climb for horse-drawn vehicles, inhibiting through traffic.
 Most vehicles detoured around the hill via Sidon and Stanley Streets.
+A large part of the material removed was used to raise the level of O’Connell Street which ran along the path of a low lying watercourse leading to the Melbourne Street swamp. (see my post Kurilpa – Water, Water, Everywhere ).

 A contemporary description of the work underlined its impact at the time with the comment “when this work is finished, Stanley Street will be relieved of an immense amount of traffic, as the grade (of Vulture Street) will be easier than that of the dock hill. “